Use of Student Data

 KSU student email addresses are protected and cannot be accessed for research purposes.

-The following examples of student record information that might be used in research projects should not be disclosed without prior consent of the students:
+The following examples of student record information that might be used in research projects cannot be disclosed to the research team without prior consent of the students:

 - Grades, Credits hours (attempted or earned)